All Subaru Models

 Subaru Outback Market Analysis

 The Subaru Outback is one of the more negotiable models on the market right now, with verified buyers averaging 6.8% off MSRP.
 Based on 3 verified transactions, prices range from $43,498 to $44,465, with an average selling price of $43,936.
-There are 2 active manufacturer incentives including lease programs, which can improve your deal further.
-Safety is a strong point with a 5-star NHTSA rating.
+For the exact 75th-percentile target price by trim and zip code — the level 25% of verified buyers got or beat — sign up for CarWhere PRO at $12.99/month.

 Subaru Outback: Pros and Cons for Buyers